 critical language designed to elevate your airway practice

-Now that you understand this term, check out the link below to see them in a clinical context with one of our PAC learning spaces.
-Start with the Anatomically Difficult Airway learning space.
+Now that you understand this term, you can check out the link below to see it in the clinical context of one of our PAC learning spaces to better understand its meaning.

 The Critical Language Project is a part of the Protected Airway Collaborative